-Disclaimer: I don't own Glee nor its characters.
-I definitely don't own Boys Over Flowers, nor its' amazing storyline.
-I wish I could take full credit, but there's this little thing called the law.
-Damn.
+Disclaimer: I don't own Glee.
+I definitely don't own Boys Over Flowers.
+I wish I could take full credit, sort of.

 A/N: I got this story idea from a self-induced marathon of the Korean drama, Boys Over Flowers.
 Love the show.
 Love Faberry.
 So I decided to blend them.

 Summary: Dalton Academy—a school of prestige, refinement and the country's wealthiest students—houses the famous F3.
 When "commoner" transfer student, Rachel Berry directly offends F3's leader, Quinn Fabray, she becomes their target.
 Mayhem ensues.

 Finn Hudson-Hummel somehow just knew it was going to be a bad day.

 He had woken up in the morning with a terrible feeling in his stomach.
 It had rolled, rumbled, and growled in protest, begging him to stay in bed and forgo what was sure to be a terrible experience at Dalton Academy.
 Yet he ignored it.
 Maybe he was just hungry.
 He was a rather large, growing boy after all.

 Finn glanced at the white and dark-gray Dalton issued sweat suit hanging on his closet door.
 He wasn't sure why he suddenly felt a sense of foreboding.